-Goal Immediate action Medium term action (2-5 years) Long term action Improve visitor information Review the visitor information points Investigate other ways to provide visitor information.
-Attract people to visit the town from other facilities.
-Promote the town centre at other attractions in the town such as Harbour Park, The Beach, Mewsbrook Park etc. Provide promotional materials and discuss poster advertisement.
-Have permanent advertising at local attractions.
+Goal Immediate action (2 years) Medium term action (5 years) Long term action (8 years) Look to improve the offer of Review Visit Littlehampton website.
+Investigate other ways to provide visitor information. information for website.
+Have permanent visitors to the Town Centre and to attract Promote the town centre at other attractions in the town such as advertising at local attractions. those using other Harbour Park, The Beach, attractions. facilities in the area Mewsbrook Park etc. Provide to visit. promotional materials and discuss poster advertisement.
 Prepare marketing and branding plans.
 Liaise with Arun District Council to confirm their plan to advertise the town after the Public Realm works are completed.
-Littlehampton Town Council and Arun District Council to have a plan to promote the town centre.
-Clarify who runs each social media account relating to Littlehampton and the town centre.
+Clarify who runs each social media account relating to

+Littlehampton and the town centre.
 Work on plans to promote tourism and address the negative perceptions of the town.
 Work with Arun District Council to use the social media pages to promote all the positive changes happening.
+Work with the Town Centre UKSPF consultant in collaboration with partners to develop a strong destination identity.